crmplease/coder/README.md

 - setIsAbstract: is method abstract or no, true or false, default false
 - setIsFinal: is method final or no, true or false, default false
 - setReturnType: method return type, can be class name started with '\\' or scalar type or void
-- setReturnDescription: return description in PhpDoc
+- setReturnDescription: return description in Phpdoc
-- setDescription: method description in PhpDoc
+- setDescription: method description in Phpdoc

 ### AddTraitToClassRector